 Under normal circumstances, young children are still developing physically; however, such adverse conditions can halt their development.
 The lungs of adolescent boys typically experience the most rapid growth around 13 to 17 years of age; working in conditions characterized by excessive toxic dust or unclean air makes them more vulnerable to developing silicosis and fibrosis .
 In the United States, young children participating in agricultural work are at risk of the major traumas associated with farm work, such as injuries caused by tractors or falling from heights, in addition to those injuries associated with repetitive stress and exposure to toxins.
 Children have thinner layers of epidermis, which make them more vulnerable to the toxicity of pesticides, and this can ultimately increase their risks for certain cancers .
 Children working in gold mines do intensive digging, lifting, and transporting and mix mercury with the crushed ore, often with their bare hands.
 Mercury toxicity can lead to neurological symptoms such as loss of vision, tremors, and memory loss .

 Healthcare providers are often the most likely to encounter a victim of human trafficking under circumstances that provide an opportunity to intervene.
 Because human trafficking and exploitation are, by nature, covert processes, the identification and rescue of the victim can be difficult.
 Traffickers move victims from one area to another to reduce the risk of identification, and one of the main problems with the assessment of such individuals is that practitioners may only have a one-time encounter with the victim .
 Bruises, scars, and other signs of physical abuse may be missed on examination, as victims are often beaten in areas hidden by clothing (e.g., the lower back) so as not to affect the victim's outer appearance.
 In a survey of 110 emergency department physicians, nurses, and physician assistants, the majority (76%) reported having a knowledge of human trafficking, but only 13% felt equipped to identify a trafficking victim and only 22% were confident in their ability to provide satisfactory care for such patients .
 Less than 3% had ever received any training on this topic.
+In a separate survey of healthcare and social service providers, only 37% had ever received training on identification of trafficking victims .

 With regard to episodic clinical encounters, recommendations for providing safe assessments in a culturally sensitive manner are lacking.
 The Department of Health and Human Services Administration for Children and Families maintains a useful website that addresses practical issues of human trafficking for allied professional groups, known as the Rescue and Restore Campaign .
 Included are diagnostic and interviewing tips to help healthcare providers recognize, intervene, and refer trafficking victims.
 Emergency and primary care providers should be cognizant of clues that a patient may be the victim of trafficking and prepared to engage in greater depth of inquiry with special attention to the following indicators [59,65,97]: